nogdb/libnogdb/CONTRIBUTING.md

 - Submit your pull request and provide a description about your change.

 Once you have submitted your pull request to `develop`, we will start the discussion, request for some changes (if any, but we'd like to submit your PR straight away), and merge it.
-Please make sure that you basically understand and follow our development guideline prior to starting the contribution.
+Please make sure that you basically understand and follow our development guideline prior to the beginning of your contribution.

 ## Contributor License Agreements